-This web page is aimed at providing some general information about GDPR and offer some guidance on the things that should be considered regarding the data you hold.
-We have also prepared a set of Frequently Asked Questions that aims to help bats groups comply with GDPR.
+This web page is aimed at providing some general information about GDPR and offering some guidance on the things that should be considered regarding the data you hold.

 BCT are unable to be prescriptive or give specific advice, however we hope you find this information useful.
-General data protection enquiries can be routed through the relevant bat group contact, however we may not be able to give a definitive answer, although we will try to help.
+General data protection enquiries can be sent to the relevant Bat Group Officer contact, and while we may not be able to give a definitive answer, we will try to help.
 Contact Claudia Gebhardt for bat groups in Scotland, and Abby Packham for bat groups in other parts of the British Islands.

 Let’s start with a definition of what is data:

-- Personal data is: any information which identifies an individual e.g. name, photograph/video, sound recording, IP address, applicant or employee number.
+- Personal data is any information which identifies an individual.
+Identification doesn’t just mean the person’s name: e.g. name, photograph/video, sound recording, IP address, applicant or employee number.

-- Sensitive personal data is: personal data relating to the individual e.g. race or ethnic origin, political opinion, religious beliefs, physical or mental health, trade union membership, sexual life or criminal activities.
-Special conditions apply to the processing of sensitive personal data, including an obligation to obtain the explicit consent of the individual.
-(We will not be addressing this particular data set here but for further information about this please see this ICO guide)
+- Sensitive personal data is personal data relating to the individual e.g. race or ethnic origin, political opinion, religious beliefs, physical or mental health, trade union membership, sexual life or criminal activities.
+Special conditions apply.
+(This category isn’t covered further here so for further information please see this ICO guide)

-The principles set out under GDPR are very similar to the DPA, namely that personal data must be treated:
+The principles set out under GDPR are that personal data must be treated: